venkatarajasekhar/bluetooth-le/README.md

 C++ bluetooth le library

 There is two main purposes where this library is intended for.

 1. To provide easy to use interface to receive sensor Heart rate etc..., the library offers a set of apis to use low level, medium level and high level api

 2. To provide easy to use data transfer link between two devices, without client to consern about attribute protocol max payload etc...

+3. To provide same interface for all platforms

 The library is allso highly configurable, for scanning filtering there is a simple abstract interface which needs to be implemented for new gatt service implementation see Heart rate service for exsample